Biko (Filipino Sticky Rice Cake)

 Biko (Filipino sticky rice cake)

-Brown sugar: To make a dark, rich Biko, go for dark brown sugar or muscovado.
+Brown sugar: To make this dark and rich, go for dark brown sugar or muscovado.
 Both of these contain high amounts of molasses which will give the Biko both a caramelized color and taste.

 Salt: A little bit of salt goes a long way.
 This will balance out the sweetness of the overall dish.

 Banana leaf: Biko is traditionally served in a bamboo tray lined with banana leaf that’s been lightly brushed with coconut oil.
-This not only prevents the rice from sticking onto the tray or plate, but it also lightly flavors the Biko with a floral, aromatic flavor.
+This not only prevents the rice from sticking onto the tray or plate, but it also lightly flavors it with a floral, aromatic flavor.

 Biko (Filipino sticky rice cake)